YuhsuanChen/CLOUD-COMPUTING-CLASS-2020-Lab8/README.md

 ## Q81: What problems have you found developing this section?
 How did you solve them?
-We did two different runs of this task on Instagram (using Selenium driver) and Reddit (using Reddit APIs)
+We did two different runs of this task on Instagram (using Selenium driver) and Reddit (using Reddit APIs):

-### Instagram
+### A. Instagram
 Step 1: obtain the last 100 images from the URL entered We think it will be interested to see the Instagram hashtag #dreamdestination and discover what's the essential element of people's ideal vacation as they are various.
 <p align="center"><img src="./img/dreamdestination.png" width="70%" height="70%" alt="Top15_labels"/></p>